drolsen/webpack-favicons/README.md

 [![devDependencies Status](https://david-dm.org/drolsen/webpack-favicons/dev-status.svg)](https://david-dm.org/drolsen/webpack-favicons?type=dev)
 </div>

-## Does this plugin work with Webpack 5?
-Yes this works on webpack 5.10.0 and above, however does require a node version of 12.0.0 or higher.

-## Does this plugin work with Webpack 4?
+### Does this plugin work with Webpack 4?
-No, you should checkout https://github.com/jantimon/favicons-webpack-plugin for a Webpack4 compatiable plugin.
+No, you should checkout https://github.com/jantimon/favicons-webpack-plugin for a Webpack4 compatible plugin.

-## Does this plugin

-## How does it works
+### How does it works
 By tapping into the Webpack5's latest hook updates, WebackFavicon digs into the build to search for any instances of HTML file assets.
 While doing that, it leverages the favicon (https://github.com/itgalaxy/favicons) module to generate configured favicons off your provided source file.

-Once everything is done, you have device and browser specific generated favicons from a single source and any / all HTML files now have corrisponding link tags now injected.
+Once everything is done, you have device and browser specific generated favicons from a single source and any / all HTML files now have corresponding link tags now injected.

 ---
 ## Install